mpi-astronomy/FAQ/publishing/how-to-cite-software.md

 ### What software should I cite?

-According to the FORCE11 recommendations (Smith et al., 2016): "software should be cited on the same basis as any other research product such as a paper or book; that is, authors should cite the appropriate set of software products just as they cite the appropriate set of papers".
+According to the FORCE11 recommendations (Smith et al., 2016): _"software should be cited on the same basis as any other research product such as a paper or book; that is, authors should cite the appropriate set of software products just as they cite the appropriate set of papers"_.
 If a claim relies on the analysis done with a particular software, then you should cite it.
 It is generally not necessary to cite commercial software.

 ### Where in my paper should I put software citations?